 - Hand Sanitizer: I also rarely find soap in a Chinese public bathroom so I generally bring my own sanitizer.

 Ask Chinese Locals Where They Eat

-If you’re unsure where to eat, ask a local.
 This is one of my favorite China travel tips since it not only gets you in contact with locals, it also gets you some good food!
 They can direct you to the best places to find certain local dishes.

 As a rule of thumb, if I enter a restaurant and see that tourist make up more than 20% of the customers seated, I leave.
 It’s not that the food will be bad, it’s just more likely that it’s not authentic.

 These tours generally take you to the restaurants that are popular with the local crowd and help you order dishes you wouldn’t have known to try.

-9. Don’t Ask What You Don’t Want to Know
+Don’t Ask What You Don’t Want to Know

 Speaking of food, you’re bound to run into something that you’re not sure what it is.
 It’s happened multiple times to me in China and I’ve come to realize that finding out exactly what it is before I eat it makes the experience quite negative.

 Instead, I at least give myself the opportunity to formulate an unbiased opinion and then ask what I just ate.

 Push to the Front in China

 Finally, I hate to stress you out here but if you really want to get anything done here in China you might just need to push your way to the front.

 It may feel rude, but sometimes I just have to push my way through.
 There are just too many crowds in China to remain passive.

-Final Thoughts | Best China Travel Tips
+Final Thoughts | Best China Travel Hacks

-Based on this list of China travel tips, you can see that it’s good to come prepared.
+Based on this list of top China travel hackss, you can see that it’s good to come prepared.
 Whether you’re bringing tissue paper with you for Chinese toilets, getting a great VPN before you arrive, setting up your smart phone to use in China or trying to eat where the locals eat – every little bit makes the trip easier.

 There are plenty more tips that could be added to this list, but I think this is a good start.
 I hope you’re getting excited for your trip and make sure you read through our getting started page for more great China travel hacks.